eudoxia0/docparser/README.md

 docparser isn't yet another documentation generator: it is a library for extracting documentation from Common Lisp systems in a structured manner so you can build a documentation generator on top of it.
-It takes a system name and returns a set of objects representing packages, variables, functions, classes, etc. and their docstrings.
+It parses systems and returns a set of objects representing packages, variables, functions, classes, etc. and their docstrings.
 It is designed to extract as much information from systems as possible, and let documentation generators choose what to keep and discard.
 This minimizes duplication of effort and separates docstring extraction from generation.

 docparser has classes to represent every documentable Common Lisp construct: